Producers Weigh Hedging Strategies For 2021 Production

 “Most others come in between 20% and 60%,” Lukash states.
 “Some of the names on the chart, mainly highly leveraged companies, added hedges in early 2020 to cover a large volume of their expected output, taking advantage of a higher strip price.”

-In its third quarterly conference call on Nov.
+In its third quarter conference call on Nov.
 6, Laredo announced that it had received $58.2 million from its commodity derivatives programs during Q3.
 For 2021, the company has hedged more than 8 million barrels of oil production at an average weighted Brent floor price of $50.80, 42.5 million MMBtu at an average Henry Hub price of $2.59, and 2.2 MMbbl of natural gas liquids at various prices specific to NGL stream component products.

 “We are 80% hedged on the oil side for 2021,” said Laredo President and CEO Jason Pigott.
 “Gas presently is not hedged quite as heavily at roughly 62%, but we will continue to consider locking in hedges as we go forward if we see higher prices.”